Skip to content

 Fortress of the Working Class: Karl-Marx-Hof

-About a year ago I published a series about famous Viennese communal apartment blocks called “Gemeindebau”.
-The last time around I photographed the “Rabenhof”, i.e. raven court, in the 3rd district.
-Today I want to introduce to you one of the most famous “Gemeindebauten”; the Karl-Marx-Hof in the north of Vienna, named after the father of communism himself.
-The large building complex was constructed in the 1930s when Vienna was known as a red city, due to the leftwing government in the town hall.
+About a year ago, I published a series about famous Viennese communal apartment blocks called “Gemeindebau.”
+I photographed the “Rabenhof”, i.e., raven court, in the 3rd district the last time.
+Today, I want to introduce one of the most famous “Gemeindebauten,” the Karl-Marx-Hof in the north of Vienna, named after the father of communism himself.
+The large building complex was constructed in the 1930s when Vienna was known as a red city due to the leftwing government in the town hall.
 The Karl-Marx-Hof was designed and built by a student of the famous Austrian architect Otto Wagner, Karl Ehn, and stretches over a length of more than 1 km.
-Along the way there are four tramway stations.
-The building has a kindergarten, parks and community centres.
-In the short civil war in 1934 many socialists barricaded themselves in the large fortress-like building and fought against the right wing troops.
-Luckily there were no deaths.
-Today life is rather quite here and the Karl-Marx-Hof is a peaceful fortress of the working class.
+Along the way, there are four tramway stations.
+The building has a kindergarten, parks, and community centers.
+In the short civil war in 1934, many socialists barricaded themselves in the sizeable fortress-like building and fought against the right-wing troops.
+Luckily, there were no deaths.
+Today, life is relatively quiet here, and the Karl-Marx-Hof is a peaceful fortress of the working class.

 test